aczi0/KasterSite2/exampleSite/content/english/_index.md

   enable: true
   title: "**Smart Scheduling** for CDMOs that want to optimize their operational efficiency."
   content: "**Kaster** helps you allocate and schedule your production resources optimally.
     with AI.
-We empower your production planners with tools to model and plan your operations and do their best job right away. "
+We empower your production planners with digital tools to model and plan your operations so they can do their best job right away. "
   image: images/rtp_monitor2.png
   video:
     enable: false